tpay-com/omnipay-tpay/README.md

 ## Basic Usage

 For general usage instructions, please see the main [Omnipay](https://github.com/thephpleague/omnipay) repository.

 ## Support

-If you are having general issues with Omnipay, we suggest posting on [Stack Overflow](http://stackoverflow.com/).
-Be sure to add the [omnipay tag](http://stackoverflow.com/questions/tagged/omnipay), so it can be easily found.
+If you are having general issue with Omnipay, we suggest posting on [Stack Overflow](http://stackoverflow.com/).
+Be sure to add the [`omnipay` tag](http://stackoverflow.com/questions/tagged/omnipay), so it can be easily found.

 If you want to keep up to date with release announcements, discuss ideas for the project, or ask more detailed questions, there is also a [mailing list](https://groups.google.com/forum/#!forum/omnipay) which you can subscribe to.

-If you believe you have found a bug, please report it using the [GitHub issue tracker](https://github.com/tpay-com/omnipay-tpay/issues), or better yet, fork the library and submit a pull request.
+If you have found a bug, please report it using the [GitHub issue tracker](https://github.com/tpay-com/omnipay-tpay/issues), or [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the library and submit a pull request.